 FACT VS. FICTION, KNOW THE TRUTH ABOUT MOLD.

-When it comes to mold, there’s a lot of information out there, however that doesn’t mean that it’s all correct.
+When it comes to mold, there’s information you need to know.
+However that doesn’t mean that it’s all correct.
 From methods of cleaning mold to which types of mold are hazardous to your health, misconceptions are everywhere.
-If you find yourself browsing through the internet looking for information after encountering mold growth in your home, keep an eye out for these common mold misconceptions:
+If you find yourself browsing through the internet looking for information after encountering mold growth in your home, keep an eye for these common mold misconceptions:

-While it’s true that mold normally forms in areas that have issues with water damage or flooding, that’s not the whole picture.
-Molds and mildews are always present—both indoors and outdoors.
+While it’s true that mold forms in areas that have issues with water damage or flooding, that isn't the whole picture.
+Mold and mildew is present—both indoors and outdoors.
 When mold spores land on a surface that contains any amount of moisture, it can begin to grow.
-So regardless of whether or not you’ve had recent water damage to your home, all homes have the potential to wind up with a mold problem, especially in high humidity areas like crawlspaces and basements.
+So regardless of whether you’ve had recent water damage to your home, all homes have the potential to wind up with a mold problem, even in high humidity areas like crawlspaces and basements.

-While black mold does have a dark appearance, it’s not the only type of mold that can cause health issues for people.
+While black mold does have a dark appearance, it’s not the only type of mold that can cause health effects for people.
 You can’t solely rely on the color of mold to determine its level of toxicity, and some dangerous molds come in colors such as brown, green, yellow, or white.
-When it comes down to it, a significant group of any mold type can release enough spores into the air to affect those with allergies, asthma, and other conditions, so it’s important to address any type of mold growth in a timely manner.
+Specific groups of mold types release enough spores in the air.
+It affects those with allergies, asthma, and other conditions, so it’s important to address any type of mold growth.

 Calling black mold “toxic” implies that it is somehow poisonous to those who come into contact with it.
-In reality, there is no “toxic mold”—although molds can be toxigenic.
-If a toxigenic mold is growing and releasing spore into the air, it can create unhealthy air quality conditions that affect members of the household.
-Black mold is one of the most well-known toxigenic molds associated with health issues.
+No "toxic" mold exists, although molds can be toxigenic.
+If a toxigenic mold is growing and releasing spores into the air, it can create unhealthy air quality conditions that affect members of the household.
+Black mold is one of the most well-known toxigenic molds associated with health effects.

 There’s a lot of DIY advice out there from unreliable sources that tell homeowners that treating mold with bleach is enough to fix the problem.
 Although it is true that bleach can be an effective surface cleaner, mold often colonizes within porous materials that cannot be treated with this DIY method like behind walls, under floors, inside insulation, etc. For remediation that eliminates the issue for good, a professional team of mold technicians should be contacted to evaluate the scope of the problem.